If you are interested in the world of clothing, and in particular that of costumes, you have probably already heard of Antonio Liverano.

 Qemal Selimi, the last generation

 This is probably one of the reasons that will push Antonio to create a tailoring school in the years to come.
-A bit in the spirit of the school of tailor-made shoemaking of the highly respected Stefano Bremer, who unfortunately left too soon.
+A bit in the spirit of the school of custom shoemaking of the highly respected Stefano Bremer, who unfortunately left us too soon.
 But these projects take time.
 Patience, patience…

 A lover of sartorial art, director Gianlucca Migliarotti